yyeshchev96/playwright_poc/DIARY.md

 > Found cool readme at QAWolf repo.
 Need to check how they're using images etc. - https://raw.githubusercontent.com/qawolf/qawolf/develop/README.md

 > Hm...they also have playwright-video - https://github.com/qawolf/playwright-video.
-Need to check if playwight can do it out-of-the-box or I need to use their plugin
+Need to check if playwight can do it out-of-the-box or I need to use their plugin.
+P.S.
+In can do it with internal tools.
+0_o

+> **28 Jan 2020**: Tried to run some examples and samples scripts - it's super fast!
+Another cool feature: browser options/capability configuration api interface is common for all browsers.

+> Watched some videos and production examples of using playwright, now want to setup it with **jest** and **allure**.
+Looks really impressive.